cuvva/terms/terms.md

 Cuvva can't guarantee that our app or website will be available at all times, including due to problems with third party websites or your internet connectivity.
 Cuvva won't be responsible to you for any losses or inconvenience as a result of our app or website being unavailable or not functioning properly.

+Cuvva will select an insurer to consider insuring you.
+If that insurer declines to insure you, Cuvva is not obliged to offer your business to any other insurer on its panel.
+Cuvva cannot guarantee that you will be offered a quote (at the same price as previously nor at all), even if you have previously purchased insurance via Cuvva.
+Your current quote may differ from your previous quote, due to a range of factors, including criteria set by the insurer, which may change from time to time.

 ## 5. Your responsibility providing accurate information to us and the insurer

 In the case of all insurance, the validity of cover and the amount you pay depends on the information you provide. **It's your responsibility to provide complete and accurate information to us and the insurer at all times**, including when you buy your product.
 It's important that all statements you make and all questions you answer are complete, true and accurate.